 4) You don’t need to be a coding guru

-There are a plethora of web scraping services that are very useful for non-technical businesses.
+There is a plethora of web scraping services that are very useful for non-technical businesses.
 It is far more efficient and cost-effective than building a web scraping team in-house.
-You get access to better infrastructure; you can dial it up (or down!) depending in your requirement.
+You get access to better infrastructure; you can dial it up (or down!) depending on your requirement.
 Then you just need to know how to choose a tailor-made data scraping service for your set of requirements.
 That is literally all!

 5) The usage of scraped data is not limitless

 Scraping data comes with its own set of limitations.
 They are mostly intuitive if you think about it.
 You can use scraped data from publicly available websites to draw insights and to do ground-level research.
 It becomes unethical when you try using the scraped data for profit.
 Primarily if you aim to repackage and sell this data.
 It is also illegal to repurpose somebody else’s content and not cite the sources.
 And needless to say, fraudulent use of data is, well, considered a fraud.